JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/freeformat_prep_ideal_case.rst

 Discretized orography
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-keyword: **ZSDATA**
+You can prescribe your own orography when CZS = "DATA" in :ref:`nam_conf_pre` in :file:`PRE_IDEA1.nam`.
 Only the orography corresponding to the computational domain must be provided in the free format part.
 For 3D orography, data are read like if it was a map (the first line is the Northern border and the first data is the North-West corner) with one line per Y-axis increment.
+The corresponding keyword is **ZSDATA**.

 .. note::